 You can register as self-employed quickly and easily either online at gov.uk here or by phone by calling HMRC on 0300 200 3500 and saying to the automated message request that you’re calling to set up as self-employed.
 Make sure you have your National Insurance number to hand if you have one.
 (The initial message tries to steer you to register online, but if you hang on and speak to the operator you can do it entirely over the phone – or certainly that was the case when I last tested it in 2018.)

-Register as soon as you can after starting to get income from your books – the deadline for completing a paper tax return each is 30 October* and 31 January for online returns, so leave enough time to be sure you can meet these dates.
+Register as soon as you can if you think that income from your books is approaching £1,000 – the deadline for completing a paper tax return each is 30 October* and 31 January for online returns, so leave enough time to be sure you can meet these dates.
 According to the gov.uk website, if you register later than 5 October in your second tax year of business, you could be charged a penalty.
 (NB Ignore the automated message that says ‘you can only register during the week you start work’ – this apparently means that you can only register ‘in advance’ in the week you become self-employed.)

 *(I believe the option to file paper returns is available only to very few people now, eg those who have always filed paper returns.)

 Once registered as self-employed you’ll automatically pay Class 2 National Insurance if your annual taxable profits from self-employment (book sales for this purpose) are £6,365 or more a year per year in the tax year 2019-20.
 Class 2 National Insurance is charged at a flat rate of £3 per week (2019-20) and included/accounted for in the tax bill you receive after sending in your tax return.